chrisib/EuroPi/software/contrib/pams.md

 The Reset wave fires only when the clock is stopped and can be used to help synchronize external modules (e.g. other sequencers, sequential switches, etc...)

+The Run wave fires once when the clock is started.
+The duration of the trigger is at least 10ms, but may be longer depending on the BPM.
+This allows you to start other modules at the same time as Pam's Workout on the EuroPi.

+(Implementation note: the duration of the `Run` trigger is based on the BPM of the master clock and the static PPQN of 24.
+The trigger turns on immediately and stays on for each PPQN pulse until it's stayed on for at least 10ms.
+At 120BPM this means the actual trigger duration is approximately 20.83ms, and at 60BPM it's approximately 41.7ms.
+Most modules that use an external start signal respond to the rising edge of the wave, so generally the width of the trigger shouldn't have any negative effects.)

 Effects of width control on different wave shapes:
 - Square: Duty cycle control.
 0% is always off, 100% is always on
 - Triangle: Symmetry control.
 50% results in a symmetrical wave, 0% results in a saw wave,